IreneRA/TripleTen-LatAm/README.md

 # TripleTen LatAm (Practicum)
 These are the projects I made in the Data Scientist course in [TripleTen LatAm](https://Tripleten.com/data-science/).

-They involve data Preprocessing and data analysis as well as statistical analysis.
+They involve data Preprocessing, data analysis as well as statistical analysis.
+Some of them involve the creation of a Machine Learning models.

 | Topic                 | Project               | Description                                                                                 | Highlights                     |